gjakubik/distChessEngine/hikaru/README.md

 # Chess API

 ## Game Server
-Provides custom API to interface with our game client.
-This is the middle-man between the front-end the user experiences (the GUI client) and the back-end calculation of moves (the game engine client)
+This server is in the form of cloud code running on Parse servers.
+It handles communication between the GUI client and the engine clusters, which is what allows us to orchestrate a game across the system.